-- 5. Difference between the acquisition cost of the acquired company and the total amount of the acquisition costs of the individual transactions that led to the acquisition of control Gain on step acquisitions: ¥1,722 million

-- Amount, cause, amortization method, and amortization period of goodwill arising on the acquisition

-- 1. Goodwill amounts arising

-- ¥14,355 million

-- 2. Cause of goodwill

-The goodwill arose primarily due to excess earning power expected to result from future business development.

-- 3. Amortization method and period - Amortized over 10 years by the straight-line method on the date of the business combination
+- 5. Difference between the acquisition cost of the acquired company and the total amount of the acquisition costs of the individual transactions that led to the acquisition of control Gain on step acquisitions: ¥1,722 million - 6.
+Amount, cause, amortization method, and amortization period of goodwill arising on the acquisition - 1.
+Goodwill amounts arising - ¥14,355 million - 2.
+Cause of goodwill The goodwill arose primarily due to excess earning power expected to result from future business development. - 3.
+Amortization method and period Amortized over 10 years by the straight-line method - 7.
+Amounts and breakdown of assets acquired and liabilities assumed on the date of the business combination